Peugeot 308 Car Lease

 Choose your 308 in either an estate or hatchback model, and then look forward to getting out on the road.
 You’ll look and feel great in this car: there’s MP3 connectivity, front fog lights, double optic headlights, and a trip computer for your convenience.
 Speak to us today – there’s a Peugeot 308 contract hire option waiting for you.

+The Peugeot 308 has evolved.
+The family hatchback formula is much the same but the execution is miles better in this revised second generation model, with a focus on refinement, interior quality and efficiency that puts it right up alongside the class leaders.
 It's that good.
 There’s a level of self-confidence and, yes, desirability here that we’ve not seen from Peugeot in a very long time.

 Peugeots of this size used to be defined by the way they drove.
 People whose first impressions will be positive as they settle in behind the small low-set steering wheel that’s now an established brand trademark and peer above it at a slick-looking dial pack.
 It all works much better with more of the instruments now being visible.
 Folk trading up from the original 308 will appreciate better visibility and comfier seats.
 In other words the first signs are largely promising.

 This 308 is slightly wider, slightly shorter and slightly lower than its predecessor, with shorter overhangs that push the wheels nearer to the four corners of an all-new modular EMP2 platform.
 The handsome front end features a sculpted bonnet with distinctive swage lines that flow into sharky headlights offering LED.
 The overall effect is a look that's confident, yet modern and restrained.
 In the lower area of the front bumper, a wide air intake is framed by foglamps that incorporate directional indicators and are set into a C-shaped chromed surround.